 Stargate SG-1: Samantha Carter/Jack O'Neill (It's like my initial thoughts on Angel/Cordelia really; looks good on paper, but their drastically conflicting personalities mean that I just don't think it would really work in reality.
 Opposites attract is all well and good, but they need at least some things in common, and that is NOT happening here; I just can't really see them having enough interest in each other's leisure activities to make such a relationship work)

 Star Trek 2009: Spock/Uhura (They managed perfectly well with these two as only friends in the original series; why are so many people interested in seeing more of a relationship that- for me- fundamentally destroys the central essence of Spock's character by having him easily show THAT much emotion- relatively speaking- before his friendship with Kirk encouraged progress?)

-The 100: Clarke Griffin/Bellamy Blake (They may have gotten past their initial tension, but I think they're just too similar to really find a balance in their relationship)
+The 100: Clarke Griffin/Bellamy Blake (They may have gotten past their initial tension, but I think they're just too similar in some areas to really find a balance needed for a closer relationship)